nestauk/nuts_finder/README.md

 Note that the default year is the latest available, and the scale is the median available.
 At time of writing the available years were `{2003, 2006, 2010, 2013, 2016}` and available scales were `{1, 3, 10, 20, 60}`.

+## Points near rivers and coastlines

+Unless you use `scale=1`, expect to lose some coverage of points very near to water features (coastal and river regions).
+If you would like to optimise for speed, you might consider a recursive strategy of using a coarser `NutsFinder` followed by a more granular one to pick up missed points.

 ## Speed-ups

 The `find(...)` method is significantly faster for coarser geographical scales.
 For most purposes, a scale of around 10 should be sufficient.
 See below for a benchmark on my laptop (macOS, 2.3 GHz, 16GB) against the scales available at the time of writing: